 Team Chile

-• Marilyn Pattison International Co-President - Executive Director WFOT
+• Marilyn Pattison, Australia, International Co-President – Executive Director WFOT

-• Enrique Henny Public Relations and Marketing Committee President (Substitute)
+• Enrique Henny, Chile, Public Relations & Marketing Committee President

 About Chile